Help Center

 If you want to use some particular features of a certain theme, you can’t do it with Bricks because it’s a theme itself.
 While with Elementor, you can combine both.

 At the same time, the fact that Bricks is a theme makes its code clean and well-organized to a greater extent.
 It is actually one of the reasons why Bricks shows such a fantastic performance.
-The good news is that Bricks elements are convertible to Gutenberg blocks and vice versa.
-Also, you can use the power of Gutenberg with plugins made for it for certain pages and functionality of the website and Bricks for other pages and other functionality.
+The good news is that Bricks elements are convertible to Block Editor (Gutenberg) blocks and vice versa.
+Also, you can use the power of Block Editor with plugins made for it for certain pages and functionality of the website, and Bricks for other pages and other functionality.

 🏆 And the winner is: it depends on your needs.